Lenniott/rejoice-slim/Docs/INSTALLATION.md

 ### Getting Help

 1. **Check the logs** - Error messages usually point to the issue
 2. **Try audio-only mode** - Skip Homebrew if having installation issues
 3. **Test components separately** - Try Python, Whisper, and Ollama independently
-4. **Create an issue** - Include your OS, Python version, and error messages
+4. **Create an issue** - Include your macOS version, Python version, and error messages

+### Linux or Windows Users?

+This tool currently only supports macOS.
+See [OS_AGNOSTIC_ROADMAP.md](Docs/Future_Thoughts/STANDALONE_APP_ANALYSIS.md) for:
+- Current cross-platform status
+- Planned Linux/Windows support timeline
+- How to manually install on other platforms (advanced users)

 ---